 With a long history and a solid reputation behind it, SurveyMonkey is perfect for an e-commerce business that wants to do customer surveys the right way.
 The additional integration options make it an effective tool for businesses who may want to get even more information from their customers.

-SurveyGizmo offers integration with other major online tools such as Zapier, Google Analytics, and Google Sheets.
+Alchemer offers integration with other major online tools such as Salesforce, Microsoft Dynamics, and HubSpot.
 There is also a range of security tools in place, like secure links and encryption to protect the information of you and your customers, plus you can add password protection and ReCaptcha.

 Using PickFu to get feedback before selling